 It has turned into the most used communication channel.
 Studies have found that people spend more time on social media than on TV, which is a huge advantage.

 Unlike other channels – like phone calls or personal talks – social media allows you to intercept people’s conversations.

-You can figure out what people are saying about any brand, product, or person by just signing in to your favorite social network and performing a quick search.
+You can figure out what people say about any brand, product, or person by just signing in to your favorite social network and performing a quick search.

-Now, if you're smart (which you are), you'll take that advantage to validate your idea and improve it.
+Now, if you’re smart (which you are), you’ll take that advantage to validate your mvp and improve it.

 How?
 By “listening” to what people say about companies, celebrities, or brands correlated to your product.